merwin-asm/Clot/README.md

  - History
  - Colorfull Foreground
- - Made for Linux users
+ - Made for Windows and Linux users
  - Command Book \[A place to notedown commands and stuff]

 ## Installation